-38. If a clerk is voluntarily reassigned to another craft or promoted to a non-bargaining unit position and returns to the clerk craft after more than one year, is the employee required to begin a new period of seniority?
+46. If a clerk is voluntarily reassigned to another craft or promoted to a nonbargaining unit position and returns to the Clerk Craft after more than one (1) year, is the employee required to begin a new period of seniority?

-39. Can a non-bargaining unit employee who returns to the clerk craft after more than one year be assigned to a full-time position?
+47. Can a nonbargaining unit employee who returns to the Clerk Craft in a post office, Level 20 and below, after more than one (1) year be assigned to full-time status?

 Response: Normally, such employees are assigned to the bottom of the part-time flexible roll.
-Any such assignments should be made in accordance with the national arbitration award in case H7N-2A-C 4340 (Snow).
+Any such assignments should be made in accordance with the National arbitration award in case H7N-2A-C 4340 (Snow).

-40. How is seniority established for an employee who is voluntarily reassigned to another installation in lieu of the involuntary assignment of a junior employee?
+48. How is seniority established for an employee who is voluntarily reassigned to another installation in lieu of the involuntary assignment of a junior employee?

-Response: Full-time and part-time regular employees take their seniority with them.
+Response: Full-time regular employees take their seniority with them.
 Part-time flexible employees are placed at the bottom of the part-time flexible roll and, upon conversion to full-time, their seniority includes all part-time flexible service at both the losing and gaining installations.

-41. Are clerks who are voluntarily reassigned in lieu of junior employees entitled to retreat rights?
+49. Are clerks who are voluntarily reassigned in lieu of junior employees entitled to retreat rights?

-42. Can a senior employee elect to be reassigned in lieu of the involuntary reassignment of a junior employee to another craft within the same installation?
+50. Can a senior employee elect to be reassigned in lieu of the involuntary reassignment of a junior employee to another craft within the same installation?